frstrtr/LDR/README.md

 - Sell check routines
 - check currency minimal amount based on endpoint data
 - calculate minimal opposite profit based on fees and order sizes
+- check profit if it less than 0.0001BTC with fees
+- calculate summary market size before my orders

 Robot bahaviour:
 - always cut minimal amount to be first in line